uiceds/cee-492-project-2025-Team1/cee492_report.typ

 = Model 4 – Neural Network

+In addition to the previously evaluated models, a neural network was developed to investigate whether a more flexible, non-linear approach could further improve predictive accuracy.

+== Neural Network Model

 To capture the non-linear relationships present in the concrete mixture data, we developed a feed-forward neural network trained using a custom gradient descent optimizer.
 The model uses eight standardized input features and produces a single